Skip to main content

 Executive Summary

 When using color, it is essential to meet color contrast standards.
-Minimum standards, set forth by WCAG's AA guidelines, must be met for your content to be interpreted correctly by users with visual impairments.
-It is also important that when placing emphasis and denoting differences within text, more than just color alone is used.
-Examples of this include the use of bold, italics, underline, and added text.
+Minimum standards, set forth by WCAG's AA guidelines, must be met for your content to be usable by persons with certain types of visual impairments.
+It is also important to avoid using only color when placing emphasis, indicating actions, or identifying differences within text.
+For instance, rather than using red text to indicate key concepts in a document you could use red text that is also bolded or italicized.
 Details for proper accessibility in different document types will be available in the tutorial for the document type, e.g., Microsoft Word, HTML.

 Page Contents